Actyx/industrial-ui/tutorials/how-to-set-up-project-and-import-industrial-ui.md

 Variable `text` will contain a string with our message, and function `setText()` will be used to change the value of `text`.

-Add a Button component from Industrial UI, you can choose between different colors and style, please reference our [documentation](https://actyx.github.io/industrial-ui/index.html?path=/docs/components-button--flat-transparent-text).
+Add a Button component from Industrial UI, you can choose between different colors and styles, please reference our [documentation](https://actyx.github.io/industrial-ui/index.html?path=/docs/components-button--flat-transparent-text).

 ```typescript
       <Button